-CLINICAL INTEGRATION I
+2 ATH 515 CLINICAL INTEGRATION I

 Under the supervision of a preceptor, students will demonstrate clinical skill proficiencies while integrating knowledge into clinical decision making during the performance of direct patient care.
 Specifically, clinical practice will focus on the fundamentals of prevention, immediate and emergent care, and therapeutic intervention.
 As students display competence with/through the curricular content assessments in Athletic Training, they will be given increased responsibility in directly working with patients.
+Students must complete a minimum of 90 clinical hours during the course.
 Students must pay (register) and complete the ACES workshop offered during the course.
 Prerequisite: ATH 500, 501, or instructor consent.